rahsunk/taskmate-frontend/apiSpecifications/ScheduleGeneratorAPISpec.md

 **Effects:**

-- Creates an empty `schedule` with `owner` as `schedule.owner`.
+- If `owner` does not have a schedule, creates an empty `schedule` with `owner` as `schedule.owner` and increments `scheduleID` by 1.
-- The `scheduleID` for the new schedule increments by 1.
+- If `owner` already has a schedule, returns the existing schedule ID.
-- Returns the ID of the newly created schedule document.
+- Returns the ID of the schedule document (either newly created or existing).

 **Request Body:**